Mark Sanford: Impeachment proceedings

 On August 25, state representatives Nathan Ballentine and Gary Simrill met with Sanford and warned him that the state legislature would impeach him if he did not resign.
 Ballentine, an ally of Sanford's, said afterward, "I told him the writing is on the wall. ...he could put an end to it all, but if he doesn't, members of the House will take things into their hands."
 Sanford still declined to resign.

 On August 28, The Washington Times reported that Republican lawmakers in South Carolina were "laying plans" for a special legislative session on whether to impeach Sanford.
 Two bills of impeachment were being prepared, with bipartisan support in the state legislature.

 On October 23, 2009, two impeachment resolutions were introduced, but were blocked by Democrats in the South Carolina legislature.
 A month later, the resolution was successfully introduced and it was announced that an ad hoc committee would begin drafting articles of impeachment starting on November 24.
 Meanwhile, the Ethics Commission formally charged Sanford with 37 violations.

 On December 3, during its third public hearing on the matter, the ad hoc committee unanimously voted to remove the vast majority of charges from the investigation, stating that they did not warrant "overturning an election."
 On December 9, the committee voted 6–1 against impeachment, stating that the legislature had better things to do.

 Censure

-On December 15, 2009, the House Judiciary Committee voted unanimously to censure Sanford.
+On December 15, 2009, the South Carolina House Judiciary Committee voted unanimously to censure Sanford.
 The full South Carolina House of Representatives passed the resolution by a vote of 102–11 in January 2010.